 London’s bubble tea scene has been growing rapidly over the last few years, especially with all these Taiwanese brands deciding to step foot into the market.
 Being a huge bubble tea fan myself, this is, of course, ecstatic news for me.
 Compared to when I first moved to the UK many years ago, I honestly feel so spoilt with options now and am so grateful that it’s literally within my fingertips to get my bubble tea cravings sorted anytime.
-After many bubble tea treats, I’ve put together a list of where you can find the best spots for London bubble tea.
-Let me know which one’s your favourite too!
+After many bubble tea treats, I’ve put together a list of our favourites and where you can find the best bubble tea in London.
+Let us know which one’s your favourite too!

 The Alley has been a very popular brand across Asia and has many footprints globally.
 Right before 2019 was coming to an end, they’ve opened up their first branch in London!
 They are known for serving some of the best bubble teas around all the global locations they’ve opened at and is no exception to their London store.

 Their signature Creme Brulee Deerioca Milk, i.e the Boba Milk, is a firm favourite of mine and pretty much everyone around the world.
 For matcha lovers, their Matcha Brown Sugar Deerioca Boba Milk is great as well.
-If you’re looking for the benchmark for the best London bubble tea, look no further as The Alley absolutely sits at the very top of the list.
+If you’re looking for the benchmark for the best bubble tea in London, look no further as The Alley absolutely sits at the very top of the list.

-As for 2021, The Alley has opened another branch in Oxford Circus!
+As of 2021, The Alley has opened another branch in Oxford Circus!

 Location: Holborn / Oxford Circus